 $ pre-commit run --all-files

 For more details see the pre-commit docs.

 One of the packages Kitsune uses,

 JSON files containing historical Firefox version data and write them

 within its package directory.
 To set this up, run this command to do

 the initial fetch:

 We use nunjucks to render Jinja-style templates for front-end use.
-These templates get updated from time to time and you will need to pre-compile them to ensure that they render correctly.
-You have two options here:
+These templates get updated from time to time and you will need to pre-compile them to ensure that they render correctly:

 Django Debug Toolbar provides some very useful information when debugging various things in Django, especially slow running SQL queries.

 If you are using it to debug slow running SQL queries,